Random trees have height $O(\sqrt{n})$: Proofs of Theorems and

 \section{\bf Proofs of Theorems~\ref{thm.gaussiantails} and~\ref{thm.infinitevariance}}

 In this section we present the proofs of Theorems \ref{thm.gaussiantails} and \ref{thm.infinitevariance}.
-(To streamline the presentation, a few of the longer proofs are postponed to Section~\ref{sec:missingproofs}.)
-Our approach is based on a bijection between rooted trees on $[n]$ and sequences in $[n]^{n-1}$ that was very recently introduced by Addario-Berry, Donderwinkel, Maazoun and Martin in \cite{us}.
-We use the version of the bijection presented in \cite[Section 3]{us}, specialized to trees with a fixed degree sequence.
+To streamline the presentation, a few of the longer proofs are postponed to Section~\ref{sec:missingproofs}.
+Our approach is based on a bijection between rooted trees on $[n]$ and sequences in $[n]^{n-1}$ introduced by Foata and Fuchs \cite{FoataFuchs}.
+(See also the recent note by Addario-Berry, Blanc-Renaudie, Donderwinkel, Maazoun and Martin on probabilistic applications of the bijection \cite{us}.)
+We use the version of the bijection introduced in \cite[Section 3]{us}, specialized to trees with a fixed degree sequence.

 To explain the bijection, it is convenient to focus on degree sequences with a particular form.
 Given a degree sequence $\dseq=(d_1,\ldots,d_n)$, define another degree sequence $\dseq'=(d_1',\ldots,d_n')$ as follows.
 Let $m$ be the number of non-zero entries of $\dseq$; necessarily $1 \le m \le n-1$.
 List the non-zero entries of $\dseq$ in order of appearance as $d_1',\ldots,d_m'$, and then set $d_{m+1}'=\ldots=d_n'=0$.
 So, for example, if $\dseq=(1,0,3,0,0,2,0)$ then $\dseq'=(1,3,2,0,0,0,0)$.
 Say that the degree sequence $\dseq'$ is {\em compressed}.
 (So a degree sequence is compressed if all of its non-zero entries appear before all of its zero entries.)